wenlxie/wenlxie.github.io/_posts/2020-04-15-volume-usage-high.md

 User reported that there disk had been used up.

 ```
-2020.04.15 17:34:04:920 [main] ERROR c.e.f.i.s.n.h.HBaseNRTBuilder.buildUsecase:140 - Failed to build NRT index for usecase item_active
+2020.03.15 17:34:04:920 [main] ERROR c.e.f.i.s.n.h.HBaseNRTBuilder.buildUsecase:140 - Failed to build NRT index for usecase item_active
 java.io.IOException: Disk quota exceeded
 	at java.io.UnixFileSystem.createFileExclusively(Native Method)
 	at java.io.File.createTempFile(File.java:2026)

 ```

-But he checked the volume by du and find it is only 148M files
+But he checked the volume by du and find there is only 148M files
 ```
 root@active-stream-1-7755cff88-vhrww:/opt$ du -sh docker/
 148M	docker/
 ```
 ## Check for what happend

-We limit the emptydir with xfs_quota feature, so that user can only use 2Gi of emptyDir, so if run `df` , then it will show the disk usage is 100%
+We limit the pod's emptydir with xfs_quota feature, user can only use 2Gi of emptyDir, If run `df` , it will show that volume's disk usage is 100%

 ```
 Filesystem                Size      Used Available Use% Mounted on